-Lady Bug (work in progress)
+Lady Bug (finished)

 2021-04-05 - I've just added some AI aiming code and uploaded another video to youtube here.